TristanHehnen/matl-db/Non-charring/PMMA/DBI_Lund/README.md

 1) Test calibrations are performed as described above
 2) The load cell is set to an arbitrary level for ensuring that it in the measurement range.
 As a result the mass in raw data files does not correspond to the specimen nor to the prepared test specimen, but is rather an arbitrary mass fitting the measurement range of the equipment
 3) A baseline is done with the atmosphere controlling camber opened
 4) The chamber is closed and the Nitrogen flow in the chamber is started.
 0.85 l/s is performed until the oxygen level stabilise.
-Typically it was around 3 – 3.5 %
+Typically it was around 3 ï¿½ 3.5 %
 5) A second baseline is performed for 60 seconds.
 The start time of the second baseline is written in comments section after the test
 6) The shield covering the conical heater is closed.
 The specimen is placed inside the chamber.
 This action requires opening the chamber and the atmosphere inside the chamber is with oxygen
 7) 90 seconds are taken before starting the test to ensure that the atmosphere inside the chamber stabilizes (Measured irradiance to the specimen surface while the shield is closed are provided below